 Jungle Safari at Chitwan National Park During February

 One of the most popular tourist destinations in Nepal is Chitwan, where you can spend time with the endangered wildlife species of Chitwan National Park.
-The sanctuary of the endangered species like the one-horned rhino and the Royal Bengal tiger is a must visit place for any animal lover.
+The sanctuary of endangered species like the one-horned rhino and the Royal Bengal tiger is a must-visit place for any animal lover.